-  - If the elimination of funding for the arts and humanities continues in federal budgets, societal relief in terms of access to arts and culture will diminish, thus increasing stress and increasing disparity in access.
+- If proposed cuts in federal funding for the arts and humanities are enacted, societal relief in terms of access to arts and culture will diminish, thus increasing stress and increasing disparity in access.

 - Students increasingly will view themselves as customers and consumers, expecting high-quality facilities and services.

 - Society will expect students to be able to immediately apply their knowledge, which will place a burden on institutions to broaden and diversify their experiential learning opportunities.

 - Economic inequality will continue to grow during the next ten years, with a larger segment of the population living on lower incomes and with less access to wealth.

 - Business models of universities highly dependent upon tuition dollars and adjunct faculty will be tested more seriously than ever before.

 - While the state of Washington has been an exception, federal and state funding of higher education and research will be an issue nationally, particularly in a post-coronavirus environment.

 - The reliance on philanthropy to provide funding support for student scholarships, research, and education initiatives will continue to increase.

 - Society will expect more of universities in any economic climate.

 - Population loss and economic shifts will continue to lead to the restructuring of major university ystems.
 Structural changes in university systems, such as campus mergers, will be the subject of legislative activity in many states.